kubestash/docs/docs/guides/volume-populator/pvc/index.md

 **Verify Backup Setup Successful**

 If everything goes well, the phase of the `BackupConfiguration` should be in `Ready` state.
 The `Ready` phase indicates that the backup setup is successful.

-Let's check the `Phase` of the BackupConfiguration,
+Let's check the `Phase` of the BackupConfiguration

 ```bash
 $ kubectl get backupconfiguration -n demo